Discover the Ten Key Principles to Build True Wealth (Surprise! It’s about a lot more than just making money)

-- Apply Leverage: Leverage is what separates those who achieve wealth from those who don’t because you can’t reach the goal by trading time for money and you can’t do it all yourself.
+- Apply Leverage: Leverage is what separates those who achieve wealth from those who don’t.
+You can’t reach the goal by trading time for money, and you can’t do it all yourself.
 You need leverage.

-- Treat Your Wealth Like A Business: As a wealth builder you are in the personal financial management business and must manage your net worth just like an executive manages a successful business.
+- Treat Your Wealth Like A Business: As a wealth builder, you’re in the personal financial management business and must manage your net worth just like an executive manages a successful business.

 - Steward Your Wealth: Money is little more than a tool that comes with the responsibility to use it wisely.
-It is not something you possess, but something that passes through you and must be given back.
+It’s not something you possess, but something that passes through you and must be given back.

 Follow these ten success principles and you will be on the path to true wealth.